WadhahEssam/ksu-gpa-v1/README.md

 # KSU GPA
-very simple and easy gpa calculator for King Saud University stuends ,( usablitiy was the biggest concern )
+very simple and easy gpa calculator for King Saud University students,( usablitiy was the biggest focus )

 since most of the gpa calculators around the internet are either hard to use or taking many steps or not responsive . this one is so simple that it solves all of those issues .